mediroozmeh/FPGA_BitonicSorting/README.md

 |  Local Size         |  LOCAL_SIZE_LIMIT / 2 |  Locl work group size |

+ Array size can be set by modifying DATA_SIZE variable and simulation can be run with differnt work group size according to local size variabel.

 ### Techniques to improve performance:

 #### Burst Data Transfers: